 A Trip Around the World at Epcot

 Hi, I’m Jess.
-One of my favorite parts of working on our blog and social media accounts is sharing travel tips for Disney World.
-I’m a mega fan to say the least and think it’s a pretty cool fun fact that our Orange Lake Resort sits right in the “backyard” of Animal Kingdom.
+I’m a mega-fan to say the least and think it’s a pretty cool fun fact that our Orange Lake Resort sits right in the “backyard” of Animal Kingdom.

 As annual passholders who live very close to Disney World, my husband and I would go to the parks often pre-COVID, even if just for going on walks.
 Once the parks re-opened, we were invited to a passholder preview.